Movies, series filming in P.R. thru August pumping $65M into economy

 “Now that the production of local projects through the Film Industry Investment Fund and the tax incentives code is partially tied to film investment from other jurisdictions, this huge investment will provide us with more tools to grow our entire industry,” Rúa-Jovet said.

-Among the projects to be filmed is: a series to be announced by Crackle, a Sony Pictures Television content unit; a Netflix series called “The last thing he wanted” starring Anne Hathaway; local films “Utopia” and “El ojo de Dios” (“The eye of God”); the Enfoque International Film Festival, the Film Workshop in June, Motion Picture Olympics in July; and three films that will come to the island, and will be announced soon, he said.
+Among the projects to be filmed are: a series to be announced by Crackle, a Sony Pictures Television content unit; a Netflix series called “The last thing he wanted” starring Anne Hathaway; local films “Utopia” and “El ojo de Dios” (“The eye of God”); the Enfoque International Film Festival, the Film Workshop in June, Motion Picture Olympics in July; and three films that will come to the island, and will be announced soon, he said.

 Tax credits provided by Law 27 of 2011 and the Film Industry Investment Fund under Law 171 of 2014 are the main tools to promote cinematic activity on the island.